-I wrote a post last week called 5 Things it was Hard to Give Up When I Converted, so this week I am following it up with the 5 things that Islam has given me.
-Looking at the two different posts, the things that I gave up are rather superficial, but I hope in reading this list you will find that the things Islam has brought into my life are much, much deeper.
+I once wrote a post about 5 things that it was hard to give up when I converted to Islam, and though that post is long gone I thought it would be more productive to share with you the 5 things that Islam has given me.
+Looking at that old post, I find that the things that I gave up are rather superficial, but I hope in reading this list you will find that the things Islam has brought into my life are much, much deeper.
 So, let’s get started!

 When some people look at Islam they see rules, rules, rules.
 And it is true, the fact that Islam is an entire way of life does mean that there are rules to follow.
 But if you go deeper, to the reasons behind the rules, you can begin to understand the wisdom behind them.
 For me, one of the amazing results of these rules is that I have ready-made boundaries in my life.

 I tend to have a “devil may care, throw caution to the wind” spontaneous streak, which is not necessarily a bad thing, but it can lead me into issues of not taking others in my life into consideration and having a distinct lack of structure to my time.

 Because of the rules implemented in Islam, however, that has changed.

 Because I know exactly what time I have to stop and pray, five times a day every day, I can structure my day around that.
 Because I dress a certain way, there are immediate and obvious boundaries in the way that I interact with men.
 Because there are rules as to what I can and cannot eat, I have to pay close attention to what I put in my body.